MSc Management and Information Systems: Change and Development (Distance Learning)

 Participants study on the distance learning degree without leaving home or interrupting their careers.

-August entry involves a fixed two-year study period, completing five compulsory course units in the first year, and three compulsory course units plus a dissertation.
+August entry involves a fixed two-year study period, completing five compulsory course units in the first year, and three compulsory course units plus a dissertation in year two.

 Applicants following this route may be eligible for the UK Postgraduate Master's loan .